Skip to main content

 1. Drag screen components into the design area.

 2. If necessary, configure the components.
-See Settings and properties for screen components.
+See General screen component settings.

 The following rules apply: